aybora/wbdetr/README.md

 PyTorch training code and pretrained models for **WB-DETR**.

 **What it is**. we implemented the first pure-transformer detector WB-DETR (DETR-Based Detector without Backbone).
 The new model is only composed of an encoder and a decoder without any CNN-based backbones.
 Instead of utilizing a CNN to extract features, WB-DETR serializes the image directly and encodes the local features of input into each individual token.
-Besides, to allow WB-DETR better make up the deficiency of transformer in modeling local information, we design a LIE-T2T (Local Information Enhancement Tokens-to Token) module to modulate the internal (local) information of each token after unfold- ing.
-Unlike other traditional detectors, WB-DETR with- out backbone is more unify and neat.
-Experimental results demonstrate that WB-DETR, the first pure-transformer de- tector without CNN to our knowledge, yields on par accu- racy and faster inference speed with only half number of parameters compared with DETR baseline.
+Besides, to allow WB-DETR better make up the deficiency of transformer in modeling local information, we design a LIE-T2T (Local Information Enhancement Tokens-to Token) module to modulate the internal (local) information of each token after unfolding.
+Unlike other traditional detectors, WB-DETR without backbone is more unify and neat.
+Experimental results demonstrate that WB-DETR, the first pure-transformer detector without CNN to our knowledge, yields on par accu- racy and faster inference speed with only half number of parameters compared with DETR baseline.

 **About the code**.
 We believe that object detection should not be more difficult than classification, and should not require complex libraries for training and inference.